PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 - Install XCode Command Line tools.
 - Install the official build of CMake (https://cmake.org/download/).
 - Install JDK 8 (https://adoptium.net/releases.html?variant=openjdk8&jvmVariant=hotspot).
-- Get Qt 5.6, and install it (https://download.qt.io/new_archive/qt/5.6/5.6.3/) or higher (tested) (https://www.qt.io/download-qt-installer?utm_referrer=https%3A%2F%2Fwww.qt.io%2Fdownload-open-source).
+- Install Qt 5.12 or newer

 Using [homebrew](https://brew.sh) you can install these dependencies with a single command: